neurosim/NS-Cache/README.md

 * F. Waqar, J. Kwak, J. Lee, M. Shon, O. Phadke, M. Gholamrezaei, K. Skadron, S. Yu, ※Optimization and Benchmarking of Monolithically Stackable Gain Cell Memory for Last-Level Cache, *§ IEEE Transactions Computers (T-Computer), 2025.*
 <DOI to be generated>

-:star2: This is the released version 1.0.0 (October, 2025) for the tool, and this version has **FinFET and Nanosheet generation technology integration, Peripheral circuit extensions, Gain-Cell parameterization and modifications for the Gem5 ecosystem**:.
+:star2: This is the released version 1.1.0 (December, 2025) for the tool, and this version has **FinFET and Nanosheet generation technology integration, Peripheral circuit extensions, Gain-Cell parameterization and modifications for the Gem5 ecosystem**:.
 NS-Cache is currently a work-in-progress project in its initial iteration.
-Future releases will include packaged Gem5 [5] contents, improved documentation, tuned temperature variability models, and accessible technology extensions (i.e. amorphous oxide transistors).
+Future releases will include improved documentation, tuned temperature variability models, and accessible technology extensions (i.e. amorphous oxide transistors).

 ```
 The following is a list of the supported nodes with key features: